dwkim78/upsilon/README.md

 err = np.array([...])
 ```

-Note: An array of magnitude errors is not mandatory.

 If necessary, these three variables have to be refined prior to being ingested
 to UPSILoN.
 For instance, invalid values (e.g. nan, inf, etc.) among
 these variables must be removed.